quantified-uncertainty/squiggle/packages/website/docs/Api/Dictionary.md

 ```
 Dict.set: (dict<'a>, string, 'a) => dict<'a>
 ```
-Returns a new dictionary with the new element.
-The passed-in dictionary is not changed.
+Creates a new dictionary that includes the added element, while leaving the original dictionary unaltered.

 ### map